AtanasovCode/cardboard/README.md

 CardBoard is a fully fleshed out game that has many different features, including:

-- Completely Customizable Cards
+- Completely customizable cards
 - Customizable background styles
-- 4 different suit styles
+- 4 different suit colors
-- Ability to enable or disable card borders
+- Ability to enable or disable card borders (if you want your cards to stand out more)
+- Different border colors
 - Ultra responsive design that can work on any screen size
+- Fully functional navigation
-- Sound effects for:
+- Interactive sound effects for:
     - Game Start
+    - Card Click
+    - New Round Start
     - Game Over
-    - Card Click
     - Restart
-    - New Round Start
-- Custom Suit Cursor
+- Custom suit cursor on Title Screen
+- Choice persistence - your choices will be remembered between game sessions
+- Personal Best score persistence between sessions

 ### Possible Future Updates: